Skip to main navigation Skip to content Skip to footer

 In 2019, Texas Housers spent the entire year documenting the disadvantages for Black tenants in HUD-subsidized, Project-Based Section 8 Rental…

-Tags: featured, Houston, HUD, project based section 8
+Tags: featured, Houston, HUD, Section 8

 Episode 20: A Look At RAD Conversion